COULD MY PROBLEMS

 If you have difficulty with activity and exercise (known as “exercise intolerance” in medical terms) then McArdle disease is one of many conditions which might be the cause of it.

 THE ODDS ARE AGAINST IT

 As McArdle’s is an ultra rare condition the odds are stacked against it being the cause of your symptoms.
-We think that about 1 person in 100,000 might have the condition, although to date in Western countries fewer than that has actually been diagnosed.
+We think that about 1 person in 100,000 might have the condition, but to date even in Western countries fewer than that has actually been diagnosed.
 (One paper calculated that the true incidence may be nearer 1 in 25,000.)
 Some other neuromuscular conditions are much more common, for example Becker and Duchenne muscular dystrophy (approximately 1 in 17,000 and 3,500 respectively) or fibromyalgia (approximately 1 in 50).